Six games. 289 missed shots. 73 turnovers.

 And they went undefeated.
 6-0.

-Those are last year's tournament stats for the men’s college basketball champions (University of North Carolina).
+Those are last year's tournament stats for the men’s college basketball champions (Villanova University).

 So many mistakes but still winners.
 I love that!